zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
-Title: Bulk Insert in EF Core with Entity Framework Extensions
+Title: EF Core Bulk Insert with Entity Framework Extensions
 MetaDescription: Boost your EF Core inserts performance by up to 15x, reducing insert time by 94% with Bulk Insert from Entity Framework Extensions.
 Use BulkInsert method in EF Core to handle thousands of entities with less memory and more control.
 Fully supports all EF Core and EF6 versions.
 Try the live benchmark now!
-LastMod: 2025-10-04
+LastMod: 2025-11-02
 ---

-# Bulk Insert with Entity Framework Extensions/n Boost your EF Core insert performance now
+# EF Core Bulk Insert with Entity Framework Extensions/n Boost your EF Core / EF6 insert performance now

-The EF Core `BulkInsert` method from **Entity Framework Extensions** is the easiest way to insert thousands of entities.
+The BulkInsert method from **Entity Framework Extensions** is the easiest way to insert thousands of entities in EF Core and EF6.

 Not only is it super fast, but it’s also highly customizable.
-You can use various [options](/bulk-insert#bulk-insert-options) to insert entities exactly the way you want — like keeping identity values, inserting only new entities, and much more.
+You can use various [options](/bulk-insert#bulk-insert-options) to bulk insert entities in EF Core exactly the way you want — like keeping identity values, inserting only new entities, and much more.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore